This article reveals the inside of the Apollo Saturn V rocket and its significant components.

 Space fans fondly remember the Saturn V rocket, which carried nine Apollo astronauts to the Moon, including a dozen spacemen who landed on the Moon’s surface between July 1969 and December 1972.

-Resigned after just 13 flights when it launched NASA’s Skylab space station into Earth orbit on May 14, 1973.
+Retired after just 13 flights when it launched NASA’s Skylab space station into Earth orbit on May 14, 1973.

 It is often claimed that the Saturn V had a flawless flight record.
+While all Saturn V launches were ultimately successful in their primary missions, there were some in-flight anomalies and close calls during the program.

-A supreme achievement for what was the most significant launch vehicle of its day.
+It was a supreme achievement for what was the most significant launch vehicle of its day.

 Saturn V First Stage S-IC